 - I don't recommend freezing leftovers.
 The texture of the cabbage may get a little too soft.

 Questions about this deconstructed egg roll?
 Made it?
-Talk to me in the comments below!
+Leave me a star rating and review below!
+You can also find me on Instagram.

 Egg Roll in a Bowl